Here are a few things we think will be useful for you to know!

 1. Can I sell my ticket?

 Yes you can, but please be sure to contact us straight away to make sure we have all the necessary information.
-There will be a 10% admin fee charged to the person taking the ticket.
+Tickets transferred within 3-6 months of the event will be moved with no additional charge.
+Within in 3 months of the event there will be a 10% admin fee charged to the person taking the ticket.

 2. I am under 18, can I attend the event without my parents?